 WinDev Helper - A WinUI Extension for VS Code

 The WinDev Helper extension gives you the tools you need to build beautiful, performant, native Windows apps with WinUI 3 and the Windows App SDK.
-Built on top of the C# and C# Dev Kit extensions, it supercharges your .NET development with powerful IntelliSense, an intuitive Solution Explorer, package management, and more.
+Built on top of the open-source C# extension (with optional C# Dev Kit integration), it streamlines your .NET development with package management, MSIX packaging, debugging, manifest tooling, and more.

 This extension leverages winapp, the Windows App Development CLI, to provide a seamless development experience for WinUI apps in VS Code.